Are Doppler Velocity Measurements Useful for Spinning Radar Odometry?: Methodology

 \subsection{Velocity Pseudo-Measurement Estimator}

 In general, the Doppler velocity extraction is prone to outliers and produces velocities with a relatively high distribution about the true value.
-To produce an ego-vehicle velocity pseudo-measurement, we combine all radial velocity measurements in an estimator.
+To improve robustness, we combine all radial velocity measurements for a single scan in an estimator to produce a per-scan ego-velocity pseudo-measurement.
 This is visualized in the vehicle velocity estimator block of Figure \ref{fig:pipeline}.

-First, we use RANSAC with a relatively loose outlier rejection threshold to filter out erroneous cross-correlation results and azimuths that correspond to dynamic objects.
+First, we run RANSAC with a relatively loose outlier rejection threshold ($6 \, \si{\meter/\second}$) to filter out erroneous cross-correlation results and azimuths that correspond to dynamic objects.
 In environments where very few environmental points are present, it is easy for RANSAC to instead latch onto the dynamic objects in the scene.
-To overcome this issue, we include a very loose prior to the RANSAC model.
-This prior discards RANSAC candidates that deviate too far, more than $6 \; \si{\meter\per\second}$ specifically, from the previous velocity estimate, even if that candidate has a large number of inliers.
+To overcome this issue, we include a loose prior to the RANSAC model.
+This prior discards RANSAC candidate solutions that deviate too far, more than $6 \, \si{\meter/\second}$ specifically, from the previous ego-velocity estimate, even if that candidate has a large number of inliers.
 We find that this is sufficient to mitigate the `capture' of the velocity estimate by a large number of dynamic objects in the scene, without restricting our estimator.
-This is reminiscent of the approach taken in \cite{Michaelis_Berthold_Luettel_Wuensche}, although we make use of both the velocity from a previous timestep and RANSAC, whereas they forgo RANSAC.
+This is reminiscent of the approaches taken in \cite{Michaelis_Berthold_Luettel_Wuensche, 10610311}.

-After RANSAC, the inlier azimuth velocities are fed to a least-squares (LS) algorithm with a Cauchy loss.
-The LS algorithm estimates the forward $v_x$ and side $v_y$ ego-vehicle velocities as
+After RANSAC, the inlier azimuth velocities are fed to a robust least-squares (LS) algorithm.
+The LS algorithm estimates the forward $v_x$ and side $v_y$ ego-velocities as

+Given a vector of Doppler velocity measurements $\mbf{u}$ corresponding to azimuths $\mbs{\phi}$, the algorithm iteratively minimizes the objective function $J(\mbf{v})$:

+where $\cos$ and $\sin$ act element-wise on $\mbs{\phi}$ and $\mbf{W}$ corresponds to a Cauchy weight with parameter $\rho$, which we set to $0.8$.
+The same approach is taken in \cite{Kellner_2013, Kellner_2014}, except with per-point radial velocities instead of our inter-azimuth ones.
+It was found that a velocity-dependent bias existed in the ego-velocity estimates.
+This bias is potentially caused by the movement of the vehicle impacting the rotation of the radar disk, with more aggressive motions having a stronger impact.
+A velocity-dependent linear model was fit to holdout data and used to subtract off the bias during experiments.